quii/learn-go-with-tests/databases.md

 ---

 We could add more methods to the `Storer` interface, but at this point, we don't need them.
-So we won't for now.

-The `ApplyMigration` method is merely a wrapper around the `sql.DB.Exec` method, this allows us to abstract it when writing our unit tests, testing that the `MigrateUp`, function does what it's intended
+The `ApplyMigration` method is merely a wrapper around the `sql.DB.Exec` method, this allows us to abstract it when writing our unit tests, testing that the `MigrateUp`, function does what it's intended to.

 Here is the signature for our `MigrateUp` function, with our `Storer` interface: